DucManhPhan/DucManhPhan.github.io/_posts/2020-01-12-How-struts-1-framework-works.md

 <br>

 ## Core componenets in Struts 1 framework

+Belows are some main components that we need to understand:
 - **ActionServlet** is a front controller Servlet in Struts, and the only Servlet exists in Struts framework.
 Every request comming to Struts must first come to **ActionServlet** clss instance.
 When **ActionServlet** class call ```init()``` method, **ActionServlet** reads ```struts-config.xml``` file to get data and stores it into one **ModuleConfig** object.

     **ModuleConfig** object contains all 8 ```struts-config.xml``` file elements.
 Once after ```moduleConfig``` object is created that object is passed into one new instance of **RequestProcessor** constructor.